gregjd/gregjd.github.io/_posts/2016-03-27-what-does-urban-mean.md

 How will this affect the language I use?

-- I will try not to say that places "seem urban"
+- I will try not to say that places "seem urban."
-- I will try to use as specific language as possible
+- I will try to use as specific language as possible.
-- I will use "promoting urbanism" to mean something like "making a place more pedestrian-, bike-, and transit-friendly and increasing density" --- or as Andrew Price put it, [increasing the ratio of places to non-places](http://www.andrewalexanderprice.com/blog20121015.php#.VvhOgPkrLs0)
+- I will use "promoting urbanism" to mean something like "making a place more pedestrian-, bike-, and transit-friendly and increasing density" --- or as Andrew Price put it, [increasing the ratio of places to non-places](http://www.andrewalexanderprice.com/blog20121015.php#.VvhOgPkrLs0).
+As much as I like using specific language, it's also nice to not have to repeat a verbose description over and over, so I'm pretty fine with saying "urbanism" with this specific meaning in mind.
+(See [Jarrett Walker's post](http://humantransit.org/2014/01/questionable-word-watch-urbanism.html) on this issue.)

 What do you think?